wagtail/Willow/docs/reference.rst

     to detect faces in the image.

     By default the ``haarcascade_frontalface_alt2.xml`` (provided by OpenCV) cascade file is used.
-You can specifiy the filename to a different cascade file in the first parameter.
+You can specify the filename to a different cascade file in the first parameter.

     Returns a list of four integer tuples containing the left, top, right, bottom